vrantaCovalience/devnotes/README.md

 # GitHub Copilot Workshop - Authentication Boilerplate

 This repository contains a **minimal authentication system** built as part of a **GitHub Copilot workshop**.
-The goal is to demonstrate how GitHub Copilot can accelerate development by helping build a complete full-stack authentication flow with modern technologies.
+The goal is to demonstrate how GitHub Copilot can accelerate development by## 🔄 On With-Backend Branch (Workshop Phase 2)

+You're now on the `with-backend` branch which includes the complete Notes API and database functionality.
+Since you've already completed the basic setup from the main branch, you only need to set up the backend-specific components.lping build a complete full-stack authentication flow with modern technologies.

 ## 🎯 Workshop Objectives